lokeshvb/Todo-node-API/Readme.md

-# Books and Notes keeping APIs
+# Books and Todo Notes Management.

-These API's helps you to store the details of the books you have.
+Helps to store the details of the books you have.
 You can create, find, delete and update the details of your Books, you can create action items and store it as Notes.
 Once you completed action items, you can mark the Note as completed.

+## Packages Used

+1) Express
+2) Mongoose
+3) Convict
+4) Swagger-ui-express
+5) Istanbul (nyc)
+6) Http-status-code
+7) SuperTest

 ## Getting Started